greg-raven/hdc/_posts/2017-03-19-bear-valley-bike-path-complete.md

 The town awarded a contract to Riverside Construction in September 2016, with work starting in November.
 Martin spoke to the importance of the Bear Valley Bike path last week.

-“(It's) definitely a connector between Jess Ranch Marketplace and VVC,” she said, “as well as an important link to the loop that includes the Mojave Riverwalk and Yucca Loma Bridge.”
+"(It's) definitely a connector between Jess Ranch Marketplace and VVC," she said, "as well as an important link to the loop that includes the Mojave Riverwalk and Yucca Loma Bridge."

 Source: Matthew Cabe, [Daily Press](https://www.vvdailypress.com/news/20170319/bear-valley-bike-path-complete)